Weight Loss and Diet

 - raise bad cholesterol (LDL) and triglycerides, and reduce good cholesterol (HDL)

 - produce substances that cause inflammation in the blood vessels, which can lead to heart disease

-"Keeping weight under control can reduce many of the risk factors for cardiovascular disease," says Dr. Kerry J. Stewart, director of Clinical and Research Exercise Physiology at Johns Hopkins Bayview Medical Center.
+"Keeping weight under control can reduce many of the risk factors for cardiovascular disease," cardiologist Dr. Roger Blumenthal says.

 Low-Carb Diets vs. Low-Fat Diets

-While a low-carbohydrate or low-fat diet can help you lose weight, the relative merits of each of these types of diet on the cardiovascular system are currently being studied.
+While a low simple-carbohydrate or very low-fat diet can help you lose weight, the relative merits of each of these types of diet on the cardiovascular system are currently being studied.
 A few important things to remember:

 - Avoid foods with trans fat, the processed fats that build up in the arteries.